BSc (Hons) Bloodstock and Equine Performance Management (Foundation Year)

 Work placement

 The Integrated Foundation Year is suitable for applicants who have taken level 3 qualifications (A-levels, BTEC etc.) in the UK.
-Overseas students who have not studied in the UK and completed their secondary education in their country, should look at taking an Integrated Foundation Programme in order to meet the entry criteria for the degree programmes offered by the RAU.
+Overseas students who have not studied in the UK and completed their secondary education in their country, should look at taking an International Foundation Programme in order to meet the entry criteria for the degree programmes offered by the RAU.

 Please note that a foundation year is not the same as a foundation degree (FdSc).
 A foundation year will usually lead onto a three-year degree course, whereas a foundation degree is a standalone qualification generally studied for two years.